-The revised governance framework has been in place at the Council for the year ended 31 March 2008 and up to the date of approval of the statement of accounts.
+The revised governance framework has been in place at the Council for the year ending 31st March 2009.

 The governance environment

 Striving for Excellence in the workplace - Extract from Corporate Plan

 The Council worked hard to achieve 'Excellent' status through Audit commission inspection, and is proud of this achievement.
 We want to continually strive to be better.
 To achieve this, we need to have the best employees and an effective leadership.
 We must all be able to perform and ensure that our staff understand the part they play in delivering effective, quality services which meets the community's needs.
 We also have to make sure that we properly manage our financial resources, making best use of resident's money and keeping council taxes to a minimum.